AI bookmark manager for research recall

 What credits mean

 Searching your saved resources does not spend credits.
 Credits are used when Second Mind processes a new source with AI, such as generating summaries, topics, or study notes.
+Free credits are granted once at signup; Master credits reset each billing period.

 FAQ